hoanglongcao/spacefn-tap/README.md

 Check function `key_remap()`.
 I change `\|` to `KEY_DELETE`.
 Note that I also change `~`to `KEY_ESC` to test on my TKL.
 Comment out this key if you have a real 60% keyboard.

-## Compile
+## Compile and Run

+Requirement: `libudev`
 ```
 make

 sudo ./spacefn-tab /dev/input/by-id/usb-XXX-event-kbd

 ```
-Find your keyboard ID in `/dev/input/by-id`.
+Find your keyboard ID in `/dev/input/by-id` (for USB) and `/dev/input/by-path` (for PS/2).
 ```
-sudo ./spacefn-tab /dev/input/by-id/usb   then press Tab twice to list all input devices for
+sudo ./spacefn-tab /dev/input/by-id/usb   then press Tab twice to list all input devices

+sudo ./spacefn-tab /dev/input/by-path/    then press Tab twice to list all input devices

 ```
+After runing, there is a bug that "new lines" are running continously in the console due to the library.
+You just need to press any key and it should be fine to use.

 ## Modification
 You can customize by using `key_map()` as the original `spacefn-evdev` version.